Bouteilles à gaz — Bouteilles à gaz en acier sans soudure — Gas cylinders Periodic inspection and testing

 Foreword

 ISO (the International Organization for Standardization) is a worldwide federation of national standards bodies (ISO member bodies).
-The work of preparing International Standards is normally carried out through ISO technical committees.
+Preparing international Standards is normally carried out through ISO technical committees.
 Each member body interested in a subject for which a technical committee has been established has the right to be represented on that committee.
-International organizations, governmental and non-governmental, in liaison with ISO, also take part in the work.
+International organizations, governmental and non-governmental, in liaison with ISO also take part in the work.
 ISO collaborates closely with the International Electrotechnical Commission (IEC) on all matters of electrotechnical standardization.

 The main task of technical committees is to prepare International Standards.
 Draft International Standards adopted by the technical committees are circulated to the member bodies for voting.
 Publication as an International Standard requires approval by at least 75% of the member bodies casting a vote.

-Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
-ISO shall not be held responsible for identifying any or all such patent rights.
+Attention is drawn to the possibility that some of this document’s elements may be the subject of patent rights.
+ISO is not responsible for identifying any or all such patent rights.

-ISO 6406 was prepared by Technical Committee ISO/TC 58, Gas cylinders, Subcommittee SC 4, Operational requirements for gas cylinders.
+ISO 6406 was prepared by the Technical Committee ISO/TC 58, gas cylinders, subcommittee SC 4, and operational requirements for gas cylinders.

 This second edition cancels and replaces the first edition (ISO 6406: 1992), which has been technically revised.v